How-To Creole

 How to Conjugate Creole Verbs By Tense

-Creole uses tense markers to refer to periods of time such as the past, present and future.
+Creole uses tense markers to refer to different periods of time such as the past, present and future.

 local_library What's a Tense Marker Anyway?